 Last year, researchers from McGill University Health Centre in Quebec, Canada released their findings on protein consumption among senior citizens.
 Dr. Stéphanie Chevalier and her team analyzed data from 1,800 people between the ages of 67 and 84 years old.
-They were testing to see if consuming protein “equally among the three daily meals could be linked to greater mass and muscle strength in the elderly.”
+They were testing to see if consuming protein “equally among the three daily meals could be linked to greater mass and muscle strength in the elderly”, essentially they were trying to see if eating breakfast makes seniors stronger.
 In the end, the team found that the participants who “consumed protein in a balanced way during the day had more muscle strength than those who consumed more during the evening meal and less at breakfast.”

 Muscles are composed of protein.
 When a body doesn’t get enough of it, muscle mass is lost.
 Eating a healthy dose of protein at each meal can help senior citizens stay physically stronger.

 Would you like to include more protein into your morning meals?
-Consider some of the delicious recipes listed below.
+Consider some of the delicious recipes listed below to help make seniors in your life stronger.

 - Coffee protein smoothie.
 If all you typically have for breakfast is a strong cup of coffee, consider having a coffee breakfast smoothie.
 All you need is some almond milk, cold brewed coffee, protein powder, and a few ice cubes.
 For a mocha coffee smoothie, add a tablespoon of cocoa powder.
 For a vanilla coffee drink, consider using vanilla flavored protein powder.